Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Introduction

 \section{Introduction}

-\ac{RS} provides personalized suggestions based on users' past interactions and preferences.
+\ac{RS} provide personalized suggestions based on users' past interactions and preferences.
 As the volume of information grows, \ac{RS} architectures have become increasingly complex in modeling the underlying relationships among users, items, and metadata~\cite{nunes2017systematic}.
 Consequently, explaining \ac{RS} outputs has gained significance among researchers, aiming to offer users a more personalized experience \cite{tintarev2015explaining}.\looseness=-1

-Explanations in \ac{RS}s aim to simulate a user interaction with a salesperson when purchasing an item in a store.
-For instance, in a vinyl music store, a salesperson might recommend a new artist based on a customer's previous purchases and music tastes.
-If a customer mentions enjoying the album "Abbey Road" by The Beatles, the salesperson might say: "Since you appreciated a soft rock album of great success that highlights conflicts within a band, you might also enjoy 'Rumours' by Fleetwood Mac."
-Here, "rock album" and "albums marked by conflict within a band" are attributes shared by both the item the customer already owns and the one recommended.\looseness=-1

-By providing an experience akin to human interaction, a \ac{RS} enhances persuasiveness, transparency, trust, and user engagement.
-These aspects, collectively known as explanation goals, represent key advantages of providing explanations \cite{balog2020measuring, tintarev2015explaining}.
-However, unlike item ranking, where well-established offline metrics can effectively measure an algorithm's performance, measuring explanation goals with offline metrics is challenging, as they need to reflect how well explanations clarify the generation of a recommendation \cite{zhang2020explainable}.
-Consequently, explanation goals are typically evaluated through online user experiments \cite{musto2016explod, musto2019combining, du2022post}.\looseness=-1
+Explanation algorithms in \ac{RS} generate reasons for why a particular set of recommendations is suggested \cite{zhang2020explainable}.
+By providing such explanations, \ac{RS}s can enhance persuasiveness, transparency, trust, and user engagement, collectively known as explanation goals, which represent key advantages of incorporating explanations \cite{balog2020measuring, tintarev2015explaining}.
+However, unlike item ranking, where well-established offline metrics can effectively measure an algorithm's performance, measuring explanation goals with offline metrics is challenging because they must reflect how well explanations reflect the reasoning behind a recommendation \cite{zhang2020explainable,nunes2017systematic}.
+Consequently, explanation goals are typically evaluated through online user experiments \cite{musto2016explod, musto2019combining, du2022post}.
+Table \ref{tab:def} summarizes the definitions of all explanation goals.\looseness=-1

-Transparency refers to a user's understanding of how a recommendation was produced; persuasiveness relates to how convincing an explanation is in influencing a user's decision to interact with an item; engagement involves discovering new information about a suggestion; trust increases the user's confidence in the recommender system; scrutability allows users to correct the system when it makes incorrect recommendations; and effectiveness and efficiency help users make quick and informed decisions.
-Table \ref{tab:def} defines all explanation goals.\looseness=-1